kevin-rs/autogpt/README.md

 autogpt run <agent-name>
 ```

+---

 ## 🤖 Available Agents

-Autogpt consists of 6 built-in specialized autonomous AI agents ready to assist you in bringing your ideas to life!
+At the current release, Autogpt consists of 6 built-in specialized autonomous AI agents ready to assist you in bringing your ideas to life!

 ### 1. 🎩 ManagerGPT